 Pro Tip: Always include a call to action.
 For example: "Please share my link with four friends!" or

-“Thanks for reading.
-Please donate, and spread the word to a few people you would like to share my story with!”
+"Thanks for reading.
+Please donate and spread the word to a few people you’d like to share my story with!"

-Pro Tip: For optimal sharing, we recommend checking the options to post your update to Facebook, Twitter and Email.
+Pro Tip: For optimal sharing, we recommend selecting the options to post your update to Facebook, Twitter and email.

 5. Show Your Appreciation

-We have made it simple for you to let donors know just how much their support means to you.
-See: How do I thank my donors?
+We've made it simple for you to let donors know just how much their support means to you.

-Pro Tip: Consider requesting that your donors share your GoFundMe link, if you are comfortable asking!
+Pro Tip: You could ask your donors share your GoFundMe link – if you feel comfortable asking them to!

 6. Withdraw Your Funds

-Pro Tip: Double check your banking information with your bank before submitting it!
-If you enter bank information incorrectly, it can delay your withdrawal.
+Pro Tip: Double check your account and transfer details with your bank before submitting them!
+If you enter bank details incorrectly, it can delay your withdrawal.

 Did you know...
-Keeping funds in your payment account for too long can cause your donations to turn off or even be refunded?
-See GoFundMe Guide: Managing Withdrawals.
+Keeping funds in your payment account for too long can cause your donations to be turned off or even be refunded?

-We wish you the very best with your GoFundMe.
-For more ideas on fundraising, check out the rest of our Campaign Success Tips.
+We wish you the very best with your GoFundMe!
+For more ideas on fundraising, read the rest of our Campaign Success Tips.
 Remember, GoFundMe is here for you 24 hours a day, 7 days a week.